 - Promoting hair growth in alopecia patients

 Unlike laser and chemical peel treatment, microneedling usually has a shorter recovery time.
-Bi-weekly or 3-5 monthly treatments are recommended to achieve the desired results.
+Treatments are scheduled biweekly during the initial phase, repeated every 6-12 months for maintenance.

 Common Side Effects of Microneedling

-Like most cosmetic procedures, there are microneedling side effects.
+Like other cosmetic procedures, microneedling has side effects.
 The procedure causes short-term redness, swelling, and skin flaking, often lasting a few days.
 You should call your doctor immediately if you notice more severe side effects, such as bruising, bleeding, peeling, and infection.

 That said, most people return to wearing their makeup within a day of treatment.
-However, the screen will be more sensitive to the sun, so it’s advisable to apply sunscreen.
+However, the skin will be more sensitive to the sun, so it’s advisable to apply sunscreen.

 Microneedling isn’t for everyone.
 For instance, people with oral herpes or active inflammatory acne shouldn’t undergo this treatment until the lesions have cleared because it may worsen active breakouts.
 Other people who may not be an ideal candidate for this procedure include: